Posts

 Meg, to Dubai again

-My niece, Meg, went to London to study art when she was twenty years old.
-She had stayed there for more than three years, and graduated from an art college.
-After that, she worked as a designer in Tokyo.
-But she had enthusiasm for studying art further in London, so she saved enough money.
-She went to London again and got her master's degree at Saint Martins, Univ. the Art London.
-When my daughter, Yumi, had been living in London to study at SOAS, Yumi was supported with her kindness.
-After leaving London, she found her place to work in Dubai, but less than a year later she fell sick.
-We knew later it was a serious disease.
-She returned to Japan last year.
-Her parents were worried and sought the best medical care for her.
-She had treatment for completely one year and was able to overcome it with her strong spirit.
-We, all her relatives, were deeply touched by her efforts.
-Today, she returned to Dubai to work again.
-We are behind you all the way, Meg!
+My niece, Meg, went to London to study art when she was twenty.
+She stayed there for more than three years and graduated from an art college.
+After returning to Japan, she worked as a designer in Tokyo.
+But her passion for studying art more deeply never faded, so she saved up enough money to go back.
+She returned to London and earned her master’s degree at Saint Martins, University of the Arts London.
+When my daughter Yumi was living in London to study at SOAS, Meg supported her with great kindness.
+After leaving London, Meg found a job in Dubai, but less than a year later she became ill.
+We later learned it was a serious disease.
+She came back to Japan last year.
+Her parents were deeply worried and searched for the best medical care available.
+She underwent treatment for a full year, and with her strong spirit, she overcame the illness.
+All of us?her family and relatives?were deeply moved by her determination.
+Today, she has returned to Dubai to work again.
+We are behind you all the w...

 The Girl in the Picture